WELCOME TO OUR WEBSITE

 The Agency's Working Standards:

-As a Profession, Child Visitation Monitors are not regulated.
-Therefore, we enforce that our Monitors follow Monitoring Code Policy, and Provide Ethical Monitoring of court ordered cases, for at risk children.
-Each of our Contracted Professional Monitor's have been thoroughly trained in accordance with Administrative Office of the Court's Standards of Practice 5.20, and Assembly Bill 1647.
+As a Profession, Child Visitation Monitoring is not regulated.
+Therefore, we enforce that our Independent Monitors follow Judicial Code Policy, and Provide Ethical Monitoring of court ordered cases, for at risk children.
+Each of our Contracted Independent Professional Monitor's have been thoroughly trained in accordance with Administrative Office of the Court's Standards of Practice 5.20, and Assembly Bill 1647.
 We are also governed by the Guidelines for Supervised Visitation by the California Judicial Council.
 All Monitors have received training on; Child Abuse and Reporting mandates per Section 11166 of the Penal Code, Child Development, Domestic Violence, Substance Abuse, and Conflict Resolution, to name a few.
-Our Professional Monitors receive ongoing Continuing Education Training, and updates on the new Codes and Procedures in the field of Supervised Visitation.
+Our Professional Independent Monitors receive ongoing Continuing Education Training, and updates on the new Codes and Procedures in the field of Supervised Visitation.
 In addition, each Professional Monitor has a background clearance through Trustline, and most have CPR training.

 How to Obtain Service: